mluggy/techmap/README.md

 # Israeli Tech Companies Map

 Welcome!
 This project aims to help Israelis find hi-tech jobs near their homes, minimizing commute and wasted time.
-The map is hosted at [https://maphub.net/mluggy/techmap](https://maphub.net/mluggy/techmap).
+The map is hosted at <a href="https://maphub.net/mluggy/techmap" target="_blank">(https://maphub.net/mluggy/techmap).</a>

 ![Techmap](techmap.gif)

 ## Project Overview

-The main point-of-truth for this project is Rasham Havarot ([רשם החברות](https://ica.justice.gov.il/GenericCorporarionInfo/SearchCorporation?unit=8)).
-Please provide the current company number (ח.פ) whenever adding, updating or deleting your company.
+The main point-of-truth for this project is <a href="https://ica.justice.gov.il/GenericCorporarionInfo/SearchCorporation?unit=8" target="_blank">Rasham Havarot / רשם החברות.</a> Please provide the current company number (ח.פ) whenever adding, updating or deleting your company.
 Note: only locally registered, non-violating companies are included in the final map.

 ## Adding, Updating, or Deleting Your Company